xcatliu/pagic_template_docs/introduction/README.md

 # Introduction

-Deno is a JavaScript/TypeScript runtime with secure defaults and a great developer experience.
+Use this template to create a Pagic site with the docs theme.

 It's built on V8, Rust, and Tokio.